opengisch/signalo/doc/testing.md

 6. [Download the sources of the project](https://github.com/opengisch/signalisation_verticale/archive/master.zip)
 7. Open the QGIS project (located in the sources, under project)

+### Already using Postgres in your environment

+If you already use an instance of Postgres, instead of `3.` of initial setup process, do the following.
+Otherwise, skip this chapter.

+1. Choose any new port number (`xxxx`) instead of `5432`
+2. Adapt pg_service.conf and pgpass files with new port number
+3. Create a .pgconf folder containing pg_service.conf and pgpass files
+4. Define a system environment variable with .pgconf folder path as the value. eg: PGSYSCONFDIR =  C:\apps\_dev\SIRO\.pgconf
+5. Run the container using the new port number: `docker run -d -p xxxx:5432 --name siro opengisch/siro:unstable`

 ### Update datamodel